 As you can see below, the Normande Daylight has a magnifying glass built it.
 It’s a neat feature, but not why I picked it up; though I can see that being useful for some hobby projects, less so for painting.

-Then again, I may find myself using that magnifying light sooner than later as I’m not getting any younger…
+Then again, I may find myself using that magnifying feature sooner than later as I’m not getting any younger…

 The huge range of motion is something my old setup seriously lacked.
-I had to lean into the light all the time.
-With this, the light comes to me, so I can sit back comfortably and see what I’m working on.
+I had to lean forward all the time.
+With this, the lighting comes to me, so I can sit back comfortably and see what I’m working on.

 It’s also great for tilting to get good lighting if you like taking pictures of your models as you work on them.
 I do this quite a bit when I’m actively working on something and looking to share it on social media.

-Here’s two recent shots I took under the light to share on Twitter.
+Here’s two recent shots I took to share on Twitter.

-Anyway, with the all metal construction on the light, it’s a pretty sturdy setup.
-I move the light around a lot, and without thinking about it, and never once have I felt the light was flimsy or anything.
+Anyway, with the all metal construction on the hobby light, it’s a pretty sturdy setup.
+I move it around a lot, and without thinking about it, and never once have I felt it was flimsy or anything.

 Every now and then I find that I have to tighten the adjustment knobs, but that’s typical for something that gets moved around a lot.
-That being said, the light stays where I put it, which is perfect.
+That being said, it stays where I put it, which is perfect.

 So, I got the hobby light all setup, after rearranging my painting area a bit.
 The clamp on feature is great.
-However, you need a good 10″ of clearance behind the light to allow for arm movement.
+However, you need a good 10″ of clearance behind it to allow for arm movement.
 I had my desk against the wall, so that wasn’t working very well.

-Then I tried the light on the side.
-That worked, but it also limited some of the light angles that I would need (hard to explain well).
+Then I tried putting it on the side.
+That worked, but it also limited some of the angles that I would need (hard to explain well).
 I decided to move the desk perpendicular to the wall and leave it on the back.

-Anyway, you can see how dim the room is and how well that Normande Daylight is lighting my painting area.
+Anyway, you can see how dim the room is and how well that Normande Daylight is illuminating my painting area.
 It’s amazing compared to what I was using before.
-My previous lighting would only light maybe half that area, and lacked the range of motion this has.
+My previous setup would only cover maybe half that area, and lacked the range of motion this has.

-The light on this is also brighter and cleaner, making it much easier to work by and the colors are crisper.
-It’s just a much better light to work with on all fronts.
+The lighting on this is also brighter and cleaner, making it much easier to work by and the colors are crisper.
+It’s just a much setup to work with on all fronts.

-Here’s another shot showing how well it lights the painting area.
-I took this one in 2018, after moving my desk back against the wall again, and clamping the hobby light to the side.
+Here’s another shot showing how well it brightens the painting area.
+I took this one in 2018, after moving my desk back against the wall again, and clamping the light to the side.
 It just made more sense in terms of space.

-So, despite having a large range of motion, and the light itself being rather long, it does work pretty well in a tight space.
+So, despite having a large range of motion, and the arm being rather long, it does work pretty well in a tight space.

 You can see that everything on my messy desk is well lit and that’s with the light about 3 feet above the table in its resting position.

-In fact, my only complaint with this hobby light would be that the handle on the light likes to loosen up a bit after a lot of use.
-I move the light during most of my painting sessions, and I do so using the handle on the top of the light.
+In fact, my only complaint with this hobby light would be that the handle on the top likes to loosen up a bit after a lot of use.
+I move it during most of my painting sessions, and I do so using the handle on the top.

 Now, I haven’t had that handle come off on me, but it does get loose, so every few months I tighten up the nuts holding it on.
 It’s not a big deal or anything, but a more secured handle would have been ideal.

-However, if that’s my only complaint about this hobby light then I feel it’s doing pretty good.
+However, if that’s my only complaint about this setup then I feel it’s doing pretty good.

-At this point, I’ve had this light for years and it’s still an amazing light.
+At this point, I’ve had this hobby light for years and it’s still an amazing setup.
 I’m able to see far more easily what I’m working on and colors are far more true.
 You don’t realize how poor your painting lighting setup is until you’ve upgraded.